 Have your home’s AC checked immediately

 Proactively maintaining your home’s AC will help prevent a failure on the hottest summer days, when your air conditioning system is operating at top capacity 24/7 for weeks and months.
-During a standard maintenance call, an expert air conditioning technician can typically avert an emergency by discovering troubles and replacing parts before they go out, and cleaning and tuning the system so it is ready to keep you cool all summer when its needed the most.
+During a standard maintenance call, an expert air conditioning technician can typically avert an emergency by discovering troubles and replacing parts before they go out, and getting an ac tune up so it is ready to keep you cool all summer when its needed the most.

 Wear loose, lightweight clothes, particularly when you’re going to be outside.
 Avoid wearing dark shades, specifically black clothes, since dark colors absorb heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also a great idea to invest in a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and don’t layer clothing.